MicrosoftDocs/azure-databases-docs/articles/cosmos-db/data-explorer.md

 ---
-title: Use the Explorer to manage your data
+title: Use the Data Explorer to manage your data
 titleSuffix: Azure Cosmos DB
-description: Learn about the Azure Cosmos DB Explorer, a standalone web-based interface that allows you to view and manage the data stored in Azure Cosmos DB.
+description: Learn about the Azure Cosmos DB Data Explorer, a standalone web-based interface that allows you to view and manage the data stored in Azure Cosmos DB.
 author: meredithmooreux
 ms.author: merae
 ms.service: azure-cosmos-db
 ms.topic: how-to
-ms.date: 04/26/2024
+ms.date: 10/04/2024
-# CustomerIntent: As a database developer, I want to access the Explorer so that I can observe my data and make queries against my data.
+# CustomerIntent: As a database developer, I want to access the Data Explorer so that I can observe my data and make queries against my data.
 ---

-# Use the Azure Cosmos DB Explorer to manage your data
+# Use the Azure Cosmos DB Data Explorer to manage your data

 [!INCLUDE[NoSQL, MongoDB, Cassandra, Gremlin, Table](includes/appliesto-nosql-mongodb-cassandra-gremlin-table.md)]

-Azure Cosmos DB Explorer is a standalone web-based interface that allows you to view and manage the data stored in Azure Cosmos DB.
-Azure Cosmos DB Explorer is equivalent to the existing **Data Explorer** section that is available in Azure portal for Azure Cosmos DB accounts.
+Azure Cosmos DB Data Explorer is a web-based interface that allows you to view and manage the data stored in Azure Cosmos DB.

-The Azure Cosmos DB Explorer has a few key advantages when compared to the Data explorer, including:
+The dedicated Azure Cosmos DB Data Explorer (<https://cosmos.azure.com>) has a few key advantages when compared to the Azure portal's Data Explorer experience, including:

 - Full screen real-estate to browse data, run queries, and observe query results
 - Ability to provide users without access to the Azure portal or an Azure subscription read or read-write capabilities over data in containers